sheikhazhanmohammed/academic-kickstart/content/home/accomplishments.md

   certificate_url = "https://www.coursera.org/account/accomplishments/specialization/certificate/UMPH8YC3NDFW"
   date_start = "2020-07-01"
   date_end = ""
-  description = "-Learned the basics of Tensorflow framework -Used the Tensorflow framework to create various Image and Object detection applications -Used YOLO, to learn more about Object Detection Architecture"
+  description = """-Learned the basics of Tensorflow framework -Used the Tensorflow framework to create various Image and Object detection applications -Used YOLO, to learn more about Object Detection Architecture"""

 +++